 The American grasshopper, Schistocerca americana (Drury), occasionally causes serious damage to crops and ornamental plants, and their great abundance can be a nuisance.
 Fields can be invaded daily by the adult grasshoppers, which often roost at night in nearby trees and shrubs.
 The short-winged nymphs are less mobile of course, and normally reside within sunny fields, as the grasshoppers avoid shade.
 Their eggs are deposited in the soil.

 Figure 1.
 Adult female American grasshopper, Schistocerca americana (Drury).
 Photograph by Tom Friedel.

-In North America, American grasshopper is found east of the Great Plains, throughout the Southeast and north to about Iowa and Pennsylvania.
-It is common throughout Florida, and also is also found in Mexico and the Bahamas.
+In North America, the American grasshopper is found east of the Great Plains, throughout the Southeast and north to near Iowa and Pennsylvania.
+It is common throughout Florida, and is also found in Mexico and the Bahamas.

 Figure 2.
 Adult American grasshopper, Schistocerca americana (Drury).
 Photograph by John L. Capinera, University of Florida.

 Eggs: The female American grasshopper deposits her eggs in the soil about 2 to 3 cm below the surface by pushing her ovipositor down into the substrate.
 The grasshoppers prefer areas with some ground cover to deposit their egg clusters.
 The egg cluster generally consists of 60 to 80 eggs that are secured together by a frothy polymer-like substance that the female secretes.
 Females may lay up to three egg pods.
 The eggs are 7 to 8 mm in length and are light orange in color.